GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 These are nine less-known principles, that are focused on assigning responsibilities to objects ([General Responsibility Assignment Software Patterns](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design))).
+They are also worth to consider, since responsibilities is a common currency in the object-oriented world.

 * Information expert - a responsibility is preferably assigned to the class that has all necessary information to fulfill it.